sgilda/windup/Rules:-Rules-Execution-Lifecycle.md

     }
 ```

 The following is the list of rule phases as defined in the `RulePhase` enum class.
+Note that there are also `PRE_` processing and `POST_` processing phases for each of the following rule phases.

 <dl>
 <dt>DISCOVERY</dt>